guyzmo/pybitbucket/README.rst

 * user and team
 * repository and snippet
-* commit, pull request, and comment
+* pull request and comment
+* commit and build status
 * hook

 Create Things